 Technology Enhanced Learning Unit

-Leading campus services in online learning, instructional technology, software training, and instructional design.
+The ITS Technology Enhanced Learning (TEL) unit leads in support for online learning, instructional technology, software training, and instructional design.

 - Instructional design and pedagogy

 - Instructional technologies

 - Training and support for Moodle, Mahara ePortfolio, Adobe Creative Suite, and Zoom

 Schedule your session by logging into our appointment system.
 If none of the scheduled blocks fit with your availability, send us an email indicating your area of interest or question, and we will be in touch with you to set up a consultative session.
 Email us at [email protected]